robertdavidgraham/masscan/README.md

 	$ make
 	$ make regresss

-This puts the program in the 'bin' subdirectory.
+This puts the program in the `masscan\bin` subdirectory.

-On Windows, use the VisualStudio 2010 project.
+* Windows: use the Visual Studio 2010 project in the `vs10` subdirectory

-On Mac OS X, once you've installed a developer environment, you should be able to likewise just "make; make regress".
-Detecting the network adapter is currently broken, so you'll get errors telling you what to manually configure when running the program.

-On BSD's, it oughta be close to working, but I haven't tried it yet.
-I'd like to see what 'netmap' can do with it -- in theory should be a lot faster than Linux.
+* Windows: MingGW should work
+* Windows: cygwin shouldn't work
+* Mac OS X: once you install the development tools, just `make`
+* FreeBSD: doesn't work, probably, but I'm hoping to get around to it
+* other: won't work, don't care

+The code works with PF_RING.
+There are no special build instructions.
+After (or before) building this project, follow the PF_RING directions to install.
+Run Masscan with the `--pfring` option, and it will go try to use PF_RING instead of libpcap.
+If it can't find the driver (`pf_ring`) or the shared library (`/usr/lib/libpfring.so`), it'll warn you.
+For me, even `make install` didn't install things, so I had to manually install the kernel drivers and shared library.
+With the PF_RING-customized driver `ixgbe` on an Intel 10gbps network card, this program runs at 12-million packets/second.

 # Regression testing